Chin & Jaw Surgery in Thailand Your guide to cost, top surgeons & hospitals

 How to Reduce Risks

-Verify your surgeon holds Thai Board certification in plastic and reconstructive surgery and that they perform mandibular procedures regularly — not just soft-tissue facial work.
+Verify your surgeon holds Thai Board certification in plastic and reconstructive surgery and that they perform mandibular procedures regularly, not just soft-tissue facial work.
 Insist on 3D CT planning before surgery, because operating on the jaw without it increases nerve-damage risk unnecessarily.
-Stop smoking at least four weeks before surgery; bone healing depends on blood supply, and smoking impairs it directly.
-Discontinue aspirin, ibuprofen, and blood-thinning supplements two weeks prior.
+Stop smoking for several weeks before surgery; bone healing depends on blood supply, and smoking impairs it directly.1 Discontinue aspirin, ibuprofen, and blood-thinning supplements two weeks prior.
 Complete all pre-operative blood work and dental clearance as requested.

 When Is Revision Surgery Needed?